awsdocs/aws-kms-developer-guide/doc_source/programming-grants.md

 ## Revoking a grant<a name="revoke-grant"></a>

-To revoke a grant to an AWS KMS customer master key, use the [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) operation\.
+To revoke a grant to a KMS key, use the [RevokeGrant](https://docs.aws.amazon.com/kms/latest/APIReference/API_RevokeGrant.html) operation\.
 You can revoke a grant to explicitly deny operations that depend on it\.

 In languages that require a client object, these examples use the AWS KMS client object that you created in [Creating a client](programming-client.md)\.